What Is Sepsis?

 Sepsis has a death rate of up to 50%.
 Immediate diagnosis and treatment are critical.

-While most cases start as bacterial infections, sepsis can be caused by almost any type of common infection, including influenza or COVID-19.
+While most cases start as bacterial infections, sepsis can be caused by almost any type of common infection, including influenza.

 Infections that most often lead to sepsis are those that start in the: